 March 27, 2017.
 The State Department, after starting press briefings on March 7th following radio silence for the first six weeks of the Trump administration, abruptly ends them again in favor of giving "background briefings," by unnamed officials on specific topics.

 March 24, 2017.
 The Trump administration plans a 40% cut to the State Department peacekeeping budget and the elimination of all U.S. funding to the International Organizations and Programs account, which provides large amounts of funding to UNICEF, the U.N.
 Development Program, and the U.N.
 Framework Convention on Climate Change, among other international organizations.
+The administration also plans to eliminate the State Department's Emergency Refugee and Migration Assistance (ERMA) account.

 March 23, 2017.
 NATO Secretary-General Jens Stoltenberg says he will reschedule a meeting of NATO foreign ministers next month after Secretary of State Tillerson makes plans to skip the meeting in favor of a visit to Russia later in April.